 Redis to Cassandra Migrations

 Redis is a high performance, key-value “in-memory” datastore.
-This database is typically used for applications where performance and flexibility are more critical than persistence and absolute data integrity, which makes very fast but with some caveats to be sure.
-As a purely in-memory datastore you are limited to using a volume of data that the RAM of your system can handle.
-Also, with regard to data integrity, if mitigating corruption of your data is paramount this would be an unusual option.
-With Apache Cassandra these issues are avoided in that while you can use Cassandra in-memory, you can also scale to an almost limitless degree and handle and store data volumes that would be difficult otherwise – especially with multiple datacenters.
+This database is typically used for applications where performance and flexibility are more critical than persistence and absolute data integrity.
+This makes an application running on Redis to be fast but with some caveats to be sure.
+First, as a purely in-memory datastore, you are limited to using a volume of data that the RAM of your system can handle.
+Also, with regard to data integrity, if mitigating corruption of your data is paramount Redis would be an unusual option.
+With Apache Cassandra these issues are avoided: you can use Cassandra in-memory, you can also scale to an almost limitless degree; and, handle and store data volumes that would be difficult with Redis – especially with multiple data centers.
 Cassandra’s peer-to-peer architecture also ensures that there is ‘no single point of failure’ in the case of the loss of a server, which is difficult with Redis’ master-slave architecture.
 These are just some of the reasons that businesses have moved from Redis to Cassandra as their NoSQL solution.

 Use Cases and Migration Resources